Student Activities and Organizations

 Design Connect is a multidisciplinary student run organization that partners with local municipalities and nonprofits to provide design and planning services to communities in upstate New York.

 The Organization of Cornell Planners (OCP) is a graduate-level student group that facilitates constructive dialogue among students, faculty, and staff within the Department of City and Regional Planning and Cornell University.
-Their goal is to build ties between students and planning practitioners; to identify critical resources and make them accessible for graduate planning students in their academic and professional pursuits; and to foster cohesion within the department through an annual town hall event, social activities, workshops, and information dissemination.
+Their goals are to build ties between students and planning practitioners; to identify critical resources and make them accessible for graduate planning students in their academic and professional pursuits; and to foster cohesion within the department through an annual town hall event, social activities, workshops, and information dissemination.

 The Organization of Urban and Regional Studies (OURS) is for undergraduates within the urban and regional studies program.
 Although this organization has members who are Cornell students, the organization is independent of the university.